 2. Snyper 4G LTE Cellular Trail Camera

 Snyper is also a very popular trail camera brand that has a very good range of products up its sleeve.
 One technological addition to this camera is the ability to share photos and videos through the Snyper App.
 The app is AI-based and can also send you pictures of only the animals you want to track.
 This is definitely a very handy feature to have.

 The biggest selling point, however, is that you can choose to operate the camera with solar power and rechargeable Li-ion batteries.
 Since the photos are automatically transmitted and subsequently deleted on the camera, it can be used continuously for years at a time.
 There is also an option of tracking the camera on GPS in the rare case that it is stolen.

 The camera comes with a series of 56 IR blasters to capture detailed images at night.
-They surely don’t disappoint as users have reported good night time image quality.
+They surely don’t disappoint as users have reported good nighttime image quality.
 The trigger time is also great at 0.4 seconds.
-Moreover, the camera can take 5 images in a single trigger.
+Moreover, the camera can take 5 images with a single trigger.

 3. Skypoint Link Micro

 Skypoint is known for its value for money offerings in the trail camera niche.
 The Link Macro also follows suit with its great specifications.
 It is definitely a contender for best trail camera under 150.
 What makes it worthy of that title, let’s find out in the next few sections.

 Skypoint claims that the link micro is the smallest trail camera you can buy.
 We find it hard to argue against as its dimensions are pretty small for a trail camera.
 This means the batteries needed to run this camera are also minuscule.
 You would just need eight AA batteries to run it for a long time.